Transferring economics credits for work completed away from Swarthmore

-Problems transferring credit may arise in connection with courses offered in programs abroad that are labeled as Economics though they are in fact courses in law, history, or political science; the department does not accept such courses for economics credit.
-It is usually sufficient for partial credit transfer if the course is taught by a qualified economist and is largely analytical in content, as are nearly all courses in Economics departments in American colleges and universities.
+- Problems transferring credit may arise in connection with off-campus courses that are labeled as economics though they are in fact courses in law, history, or political science; the department does not accept such courses for economics credit.
+It is usually sufficient for partial credit transfer that the course be taught by a qualified economist and be largely analytical in content, as are nearly all courses in economics departments in American colleges and universities.

-Subject to the department's approval, students may transfer credit for introductory economics taken at other colleges or universities, whether taken as a one or a two semester introductory course.
-A student may be granted credit for taking a one semester course in either introductory microeconomics or introductory macroeconomics but will be advised to audit at Swarthmore the other part of the introductory material before taking higher level economics courses.
-Students should bring all relevant course materials as well as a completed copy of the Economics Department Validation of Transfer Credit form [pdf] when seeking credit for Introductory Economics completed away from Swarthmore.
+- Subject to the department chair’s approval, students may transfer credit for introductory economics taken at other colleges or universities, whether taken as a one- or a two-semester introductory course.
+A student may be granted credit for taking a one-semester course in either introductory microeconomics or introductory macroeconomics, but will be advised in such cases to audit the other part of the introductory material at Swarthmore before taking higher level economics courses.
+Students who receive a transfer credit for ECON 001 cannot enroll in ECON 011 or 021 before taking at least one other economics course.

 - For courses offered at UPenn, be sure to follow the additional guidance and procedures on this page.